daohoangson/flutter_widget_from_html/docs/extensibility.md

 ## customStylesBuilder

-For text style changes like color, italic, etc., use `customStylesBuilder` to specify inline styles (see supported list above) for each DOM element.
+For text style changes like color, italic, etc., use `customStylesBuilder` to specify inline styles for each DOM element.
 Some common conditionals:

 - If HTML tag is H1 `element.localName == 'h1'`
 - If the element has `foo` CSS class `element.classes.contains('foo')`